 - Fresh citrus brings a zesty balance to an otherwise heavyweight list of flavors.

-- How do I break apart chicken wings?
-I’m a huge fan of party wings, which have already been separated into smaller pieces.
+- Chicken wings: I’m a huge fan of party wings, which have already been separated into smaller pieces.
 If that’s not an option, use a sharp knife to slice at the joint between the drummette and the flat (aka wingette).
 Do the same to slice and discard the tip.
 Video tutorial here.

-- Why use baking powder on chicken wings?
-Baking powder is highly acidic, and dries out the skin of the chicken wings, making them crazy crunchy and eliminating the need for a fryer.
+- Baking powder is highly acidic, and dries out the skin of the chicken wings, making them crazy crunchy and eliminating the need for a fryer.
 Baking soda is not a substitute!
+You can also toss your wings in oil for similar results.

-- Why chipotle peppers in adobo?
-Have you had them before?!
-Medium-hot heat with a ridiculously smoky flavor.
+- Chipotle Peppers in Adobo: Medium-hot heat with a ridiculously smoky flavor.
 They add a creaminess to our wing sauce and loads of complexity.
 You’ll find these in the canned section of your grocery store.

 - Make it spicier.
 I’d rate the heat of this chipotle hot sauce recipe at a medium — not crazy hot (but perfect in my opinion).
 If you’re looking for spicier chipotle lime chicken wings, add in some hot sauce or cayenne pepper.
 (Adding more chipotle peppers will change the consistency and is not recommended.)